 If you have an outstanding balance on your loan, you’ll need to make arrangements with third-party lender to pay it off as soon as possible.
 Be sure to cancel any automatic payments you have set up so you don’t accidentally get hit with late fees or other penalties.

 What kind of lenders does Choice Financial work with?

 This company works with lenders that profit from selling your information to other direct lenders or financial institutions.
 These lenders typically have high-interest rates, hidden fees, and other terms that make it difficult for borrowers to understand the true cost of their loan.

 The bait and switch scheme is when a lender offers a low-interest rate to lure in a borrower, but then switches the terms of the loan once the borrower has signed the contract.
 This can leave borrowers stuck with a loan they can’t afford and often results in default and foreclosure.

-Choice Financial is not affiliated to Choice Bank, member FDIC, who offers banking services, debit card services and online banking.
+Choice Financial is not affiliated with Choice Bank, a member of FDIC, which offers banking services, debit card services, and online banking.

 Who is Choice Financial affiliated with?